Potala Palace: A Former Residence of Dalai Lamas

 Religion And Politics Center

 Potala is known as Dalai Lamas’ palace.
-From 1645 to 1959, it was used for 10 Dalai Lamas’ residence and government offices, and thus once the center of politics and religion.
+From 1645 to 1959, it was used for 10 Dalai Lamas’ winter residence and government offices, and thus once the center of politics and religion.
 The 5th, 7th, 8th, 9th, 10th, 11th, 12th, and 13th Dalai Lamas' holy stupas are worshipped in the palace.
 8 Dalai Lamas' bodies are placed in the holy stupas.

 Potala Palace was built in the 7th century by Songtsen Gampo (the 33rd king of the Tubo Empire) as a present to his bride.
-After damage, repair, and expansion for centuries, it becomes the scale of the Tibetan castle seen today.
+After damage, repair, and expansion for centuries, it became the scale of the Tibetan castle seen today.
 After 1959, the Chinese government took over and built it into a museum and opened it to tourists.

 High Artistic Value